n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awscertificatemanager.md

+---
+title: AWS Certificate Manager node - n8n Documentation
+description: Documentation for the AWS Certificate Manager node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS Certificate Manager

 The AWS Certificate Manager node allows you to automate work in AWS Certificate Manager, and integrate AWS Certificate Manager with other applications. n8n has built-in support for a wide range of AWS Certificate Manager features, including creating, deleting, getting, and renewing SSL certificates.